What Should I Do After a Minneapolis Crash? Exchange Information or Call the Police?

 Below, the experienced Minneapolis auto accident lawyers at TSR Injury Law talk about the steps you should take after a collision.
 We also explain why it is usually a good idea to call the police after a crash, even if you think you only have minor injuries.

 If you have questions about what to do after being involved in a car crash, give us a call to set up a free consultation.
-We have helped many Minnesota crash victims secure the compensation they needed for a car crash injury.
+We have helped many Minneapolis crash victims secure the compensation they needed for a car crash injury.

 TSR Injury Law.
 Experienced Lawyers.
 Proven Results.
 Call (612) TSR-TIME.